RothITguy-jitsi/alpine-vm-wordpress/README.md

 - **`check` / `status` / *(no args)*** — read-only.
 Skopeo manifest queries only, no pulls, no prompts.
 Shows what's running, what's pinned, and whether the registry has anything newer.
 - **`os`** — Alpine `apk upgrade`.
-- **`wp [VER]`** — pulls the new WordPress image, boots it as a throwaway `wordpress-candidate` on `127.0.0.1:18080` against the real data (read-only mount) and database, and health-checks it there.
+- **`wp [VER]`** — pulls the new WordPress image, boots it as a throwaway `wordpress-candidate` on `127.0.0.1:18080` with a read-only mount of production's files, but connected to the *live* production database with production credentials (see [Known Limitations](#known-limitations)) — HTTP exposure and the filesystem are isolated, the database is not — and health-checks it there.
 Production is only stopped and swapped over once the candidate proves out — if it doesn't, production was never touched.
 - **`db [VER]`** — takes a verified `mariadb-dump` backup (own exit status checked, completion marker confirmed, gzip integrity-checked), snapshots the data directory at the filesystem level, stops WordPress, stops MariaDB cleanly (verified stopped, not just renamed), swaps the image, checks `mariadb-upgrade`'s own exit status, re-verifies with a credentialed query + InnoDB check, restarts WordPress and confirms *it* can use the new database too — and only then discards the pre-update container and snapshot.
 - **`crowdsec [VER]`** (alias `cs`) — same stop → verify-stopped → swap pattern; confirms LAPI comes back up and restarts the firewall bouncer.
 - **`digest-check`** (aliases `digest`, `pin`) — refreshes any component whose tag was rebuilt under the same version (e.g. a same-version security rebuild).
 Runs all three components regardless of an earlier one failing, and prints a per-component OK/FAILED summary.